DWI & Texas Driver’s License Suspension

 Your License is not Yet Suspended.

-Your attorney will obtain any non-privileged discovery, such as the offense reports prior to the hearing.
+Your attorney will get any non-privileged discovery, such as the offense reports prior to the hearing.

 Exactly what is The Texas ALR Process

-- A $125 Reinstatement Fee is needed prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Fee is required prior to the renewal or issuance of a driver license.

 - $10 for each year of temporary license

-- You might be needed to take a course or other type of rehab.
+- You may be required to take a course or other type of rehab.

-Importance of Your “Notice of Suspension”
+Importance of Your “Notification of Suspension”

-What Takes place If You Fail to seek An ALR Hearing?
+What Takes place If You Fail to request An ALR Hearing?

-How To request An ALR Hearing?
+How To Ask for An ALR Hearing?